Shopping for College Necessities

 - 3M hooks for hanging pictures and the super large ones for towels

-- small vacuum (if you have a neat child…dorm when have one you can borrow if cleanliness is not a huge deal)
+- small vacuum (if you have a neat child…dorm will have one you can borrow if cleanliness is not a huge deal)

 - small pullout couch from IKEA was a top purchase.
 Great for hanging out and a best friend visit!